 Having a deviated septum is fairly common.
-So how do you know it’s time to see a doctor about yours?
+So how do you know when it’s time to see a doctor?
 Read on to learn the signs.

 Of course you know that you have two nostrils.
 But did you know that they can be different sizes?

 Your nostrils and nasal cavity are divided into halves by your nasal septum.
-Ideally, that separation will be equal, but in fact, in 80 percent of the population, it isn’t.
+Ideally, that separation should be equal, but in 80% of the population, it isn’t.

 This asymmetrical quality is what’s called a deviated septum.
 While many people aren’t aware they have this issue or can only tell when they have a cold, if the septum is severely off-center, it can cause problems.
 Here are the signs you should see an ear, nose and throat specialist for treatment.

 Call for an Appointment

 - Frequent sinus infections: A deviated septum can prevent adequate drainage of your sinuses, which can lead to infections.

 - Difficulty breathing: A crooked septum can obstruct one or both nostrils, making it difficult for you to breathe through your nose.
 The situation may get worse when you have a cold or allergies, when your nasal passages become swollen and more narrow.

 - Frequent nosebleeds: When your septum is deviated, your nasal passages can be drier, which, in turn, can cause more frequent nosebleeds.